 A few highlights from Friday night:

 - Talking watches with Roger Smith – Roger just released his new series of timepieces.
 The pieces are truly stunning (Especially the Series 2).
 Amazing details, engine-turned dial, and, of course, Roger’s signature movement made in the George Daniels method.
-Get your orders in now folks, there’s a three year wait (hey @lovedfiancee, talking to you!)
+Get your orders in now folks, there’s a three-year wait.

 - Seeing a Tudor North Flag encased in ice – Seriously, Tudor commissioned a local ice sculptor to make a piece of ice with a Tudor North Flag in it.
 After talking to Tudor’s representatives, I uncovered the secret.
 They shipped in a new sculpture every day!
 The watch has a 70-hour power reserve and ice melts.
 So they made a new piece every day so that they could show the watch running.
 I can attest that there was a real (and perfectly functioning!) watch in each and every ice chunk.

-Chopard – The maison Du Chopard is quickly transforming themselves from the “Happy Diamonds” house into a horological powerhouse.
-Their new L.U.C XPS Fair-mined in Rose gold is a seriously epic piece.
-The world’s first watch made from fair-mined gold!
-The dial has a great starburst / meteorite quality.
+- Chopard – The maison Du Chopard is quickly transforming themselves from the “Happy Diamonds” house into a horological powerhouse.
+Their new L.U.C XPS Fair-minded in Rose gold is a seriously epic piece.
+The world’s first watch made from fair-minded gold!
+The dial has a great starburst/meteorite quality.
 Give this one another look!